How To Wholesale Real Estate In California: Step-By-Step (2025)

 - Purchased properties with no liens mean an all-cash buyer.

-- Properties bought and sold within one year (or less) are indications of a house being flipped.
+- Properties bought and sold within one year (or less) indicate a house being flipped.

 Create a list of these buyers and research their business or home contact information online.
-Or, you can hire a private investigator or use a skip tracer to find them.
+You can also hire a private investigator or use a skip tracer to find them.

 Read Also: How To Find Cash Buyers For Wholesaling Real Estate